Computing canonical images in permutation groups with Graph Backtracking

 \section{Preliminaries and first examples}

-Throughout this paper \(\Omega\) is a finite set with a total ordering \(\leq\) and \(G\) is a subgroup of \(\Sym\Omega\).
-In our applications we often consider $G$ in its induced action on sets of lists, graphs with vertex set $\Omega$, subsets of $\Omega$ or other combinatorial structures.
-Therefore we introduce the notation \actSet for a set of combinatorial objects on which $G$ acts naturally, and we suppose that it is also totally ordered, by \actEq.
-We will use standard notation for permutation groups and group actions without further explanation, in particular notation for orbits and for the stabilisers of points, lists or sets.
+Throughout this paper \(\Omega\) is a finite set and \(G\) is a subgroup of \(\Sym\Omega\).
+In our applications we often consider $G$ in its induced action on sets of lists, graphs with vertex set $\Omega$, subsets of $\Omega$, subgroups of $G$ (like point stabilisers) or other combinatorial structures.
+We use the name \actSet for a set of combinatorial objects on which $G$ acts and we will find canonical images for members of \actSet in their orbit in $G$.
+Throughout, we use standard notation for permutation groups and group actions without further explanation, in particular notation for orbits and for the stabilisers of points, lists or sets.
 See for example \cite{cameron}.

-We want to be able to efficiently determine whether two elements of \actSet are in the same orbit of \(G\).
-We do this with a canonical image (see also Definition 2.1 from \cite{minimal-canonical}).
+In order to efficiently determine whether two elements of \actSet are in the same orbit of \(G\), we apply the concept of a canonical image (see also Definition 2.1 from \cite{minimal-canonical}).

-\begin{definition} A \textbf{Canonical labelling function} \(C\) with respect to the action of \(G\) on a set \(\actSet\) is a function \(C:\actSet \mapsto \actSet\) such that, for all \(a \in \actSet\), it is true that:
+\begin{definition} A \textbf{canonical labelling function} \(C\) with respect to the action of \(G\) on a set \(\actSet\) is a function \(C:\actSet \mapsto \actSet\) such that, for all \(a \in \actSet\), it is true that:

 \begin{itemize} \item \(C(a) \in a^G\), and \item \(C(a^g) = C(a)\) for all \(g \in G\) \end{itemize}